wp-plugins/printfriendly/readme.txt

 Tags: print, friendly, save, paper, ink
 Requires at least: 1.5
 Tested up to: 2.7.1
-Stable tag: 0.5
+Stable tag: 0.6

 Adds the PrintFriendly button to your posts and pages.
-Calls the widget at PrintFriendly.com to help you save ink and paper.
+On clicking, it opens a lightbox-like modal window with cleaned up, print friendly content of your blog post or page.
+It will help your readers save ink, paper and thereby helps the environment too!

 == Description ==